-Submit an application within 90 days of purchasing an electric vehicle in Illinois (it can’t be bought out of state).
-Once the program officially launches, applications for the rebate will be available on the EPA’s website.
+Submit an application by Jan.
+31, 2023 and within 90 days of purchasing an electric vehicle in Illinois (it can’t be bought out of state).

 The car buyer must then own the vehicle for at least 12 months after the purchase date.
 Rebate recipients must notify the EPA within 60 days if they don’t meet the year-long ownership requirement.

 For Illinoisans who get the rebate — individuals can only be issued one rebate in a 10-year period — it will come in the form of a check from the Illinois Comptroller, according to the EPA.
 The check may take up to several weeks to arrive after the funding cycle closes.

 When Pritzker signed the budget in April, it included $18.5 million for electric vehicle consumer rebates over the course of the state fiscal year, which begins on July 1.
 At $4,000 each, that’s enough for 4,625 rebates.